top of page

 •Tier 4 - Non-Preferred Drug: Generic or brand drugs that the plan offers at a higher cost to you than Tier 3 Preferred Brand drugs

-There is some good news on the horizon for Part D drug coverage.
-In 2025, the Part D “donut hole,” or coverage gap, will close.
-Once members reach their deductible, they will pay no more than 25% of the cost for Part D drugs covered by their plan until they reach a maximum out-of-pocket drug cost of $2,000.
-And once a member reaches $2,000 limit, they will pay nothing for covered Part D drugs for the rest of the year.
+There is some good news for Part D drug coverage.
+In 2025, the Part D “donut hole,” or coverage gap, closed.
+Once members reach their deductible, they will pay no more than 25% of the cost for Part D drugs covered by their plan until they reach a maximum out-of-pocket drug cost of $2,100.
+And once a member reaches $2,100 limit, they will pay nothing for covered Part D drugs for the rest of the year.

 Medicare Prescription Payment Plan

-Starting in 2025, the Medicare Prescription Payment Plan provides the option to people with Medicare prescription drug coverage to spread the costs of their prescription drugs over the calendar year rather than paying in full at the pharmacy counter each time they fill a prescription.
+The Medicare Prescription Payment Plan first offered in 2025 provides the option to people with Medicare prescription drug coverage to spread the costs of their prescription drugs over the calendar year rather than paying in full at the pharmacy counter each time they fill a prescription.

-Please know that not all RX plans offered participate in this new option.
+Please know that not all RX plans offered participate in this Payment plan option.
 It makes good sense to check with an insurance professional like me to verify if your existing plan participates.
 If you are turning 65, let me help you select the best plan that does participate.
-Contact me soon as Open Enrollment begins October 15, 2024.
-Using a professional insurance consultant like me for these challenges can be invaluable.
+Contact me before Open Enrollment begins October 15, 2026, we can see if your plan has changed.
+Using a professional insurance consultant like me for these challenges can be invaluable, so let me help you and know I love referrals and they love me!

 Judi Woods